Imperfection is perfection.

 The study suggested that self-compassion can be the buffer to this type of perfectionism-depression link.

 I hope you enjoyed reading this.
-Please share your thoughts or tips on imperfection and perfectionism.
+Please share your thoughts or tips on embracing imperfection.

 Leave a Reply